analytics-expert/quickstart-hptuning/README.md

 # Hyperparameter Tuning Quick Start Guide

-This repository provides a collection of Python scripts showcasing various hyperparameter tuning techniques using popular libraries such as scikit-learn, Optuna, TPOT, pyswarm, and keras-tuner.
+This repository provides a collection of Python scripts showcasing hyperparameter tuning techniques using popular libraries such as scikit-learn, Optuna, TPOT, pyswarm, and keras-tuner.
 The models were built with scikit-learn and Keras, and the scripts are intended as a quick start guide for hyperparameter tuning on a simple handwritten digit classification problem using the MNIST dataset.
 You can easily adapt these scripts to your own project.
 For more details, please refer to the accompanying book (link provided).

 ## Requirements and Installation